 What are the benefits of surgery?

-If you are suffering pain or problems with walking from the neuroma, removing it by surgery should improve this.
+If you are suffering pain or loss of movement from the ganglion, removing it by surgery should improve this.
 However, the benefits need to be weighed up against the risks of surgery.

 What are the risks of surgery?